Jouddeken/graduation-project/docs/research-questions/what-is-a-design-sprint.md

 The deciders responsibilities are to make sure the team has a challenge statement is beneficial to them.
 To make final decisions on any issues or disagreements that rise during the sprint, and at the end of any team voting the decider needs to confirm they are satisfied with the team’s decision.
 If the decider is disagreeing with the team consensus, for example when voting on the best idea from the ideation round, they can overrule it and choose another idea to bring forward to a prototype.
 When this situation occurs, the facilitator should help manage the situation to try and keep everyone happy and focused on the task.

-Participants are the rest of the team involved in the design sprint, they participate in all the activities organised by the facilitator.
+Participants are the rest of the team involved in the design sprint, they participate in all the activities organized by the facilitator.
 Participants make an impact on the design sprint especially when they bring their ideas of how to solve the challenge for the week during the ideation rounds, voting on different options presented during the week and building the prototype.

 ###### Sources
 - The Sprint Book by Jake Knapp and http://www.gv.com/sprint/